Kappa-Dev/KappaTools/docs/tutorial.rst

 .. note::

   It is worth noting that the agents must be in the same order on both sides of the arrow signs.
-If not, they can be taken as spontaneous degradation and production of those agents.
+If not, the simulator would replace them with what we told it, thereby effectively degrading the original copies and injecting fresh ones.
+If agents were connected to the original copies, they would not be connected to the fresh ones.
+If the original agents had sites in states not mentioned in the rule, they would be replaced with agents whose sites would be in the default state.

 Having these three rules, we can render the contact map, which would look something like this: